gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-rotation.md

     rotatedX = a_position.x * u_rotation.y + a_position.y * u_rotation.x;
     rotatedY = a_position.y * u_rotation.y - a_position.x * u_rotation.x;

-Let's stay you have a rectangle and you want to rotate it.
+Let's say you have a rectangle and you want to rotate it.
 Before you start rotating it the top right corner is at 3.0, 9.0.
 Let's pick a point on the unit circle 30 degrees clockwise from 12 o'clock.

 <img src="../resources/rotate-30.png" class="webgl_center" />